System Design Load (SDL)

 How Does It Work?

-System-based design is a technique which considers specific air-handling system features when performing load estimating and system sizing calculations.
+System-based design is a technique which considers specific HVAC system features when performing load estimating and system sizing calculations.
 This is important because many systems have unique features which require special sizing procedures.
-For example, consider Single Zone CAV, Multizone, VAV, and Fan Powered Mixing Box systems.
+For example, consider Single Zone CAV, VAV, and Fan Powered Mixing Box systems.
 All contain different components and operate in different ways.
-To provide high quality system sizing data, the special features of each must be considered.
+To provide high quality system sizing data, the special features of each must be considered when sizing the system.

 In the past, HVAC load estimating programs calculated room loads and airflow rates, and system airflow rates and coil loads without considering system specifics.
 This data is useful for general studies and for preliminary design when the system type is not known.
 System Design Load still offers these capabilities, but also provides the option of going a step further to tailor system sizing data to specific air handling designs and controls.